AustinC/jnREPL/README.md

 # jnREPL
 This library facilitates embedding a Clojure nREPL within a Java application.
-The API has two methods:
+The API has two static methods:

     Jnrepl.startRepl();
     Jnrepl.shutdownRepl();